Home Health Frequently Asked Question

 Respite care is defined as a temporary institutional care of a dependent elderly, ill, or handicapped person in order to provide caregiver relief.
 Premier Home Care does not provide this service because we are limited to providing intermittent and temporary skilled assistance.
 However, we believe there is a significant need in our community for this type of care.
 We know that being the caregiver of a loved one who is elderly, ill, or disabled is a rewarding though taxing job and that caregivers provide the best care when they themselves are rested and well cared for.
-This is one reason that we created our new branch Premier Home Care Personal Care & Homemaker Services which can provide respite care services.
+Although we do not provide respite services, you can call our office for a list of Private Paid Caregivers as well as other local companies who provide respite care services.
+719-395-3124.

 What does it mean to be homebound?

 The Medicare definition of homebound includes the following:

 Where do we provide care?

 We provide Home Health Care to clients in a 60 mile radius around Buena Vista, Colorado.
 This includes areas of four counties: Chaffee, Lake, Park, and Fremont.
 We do not guarantee that all services are available at all times.
 When accepting a client we have many considerations including our current staffing, safe staff-client ratios, access to the client home, seasonal weather and road conditions.
 Please call the office to find out what services are available in your area.